 Calcium oxalate stones, the most common form of kidney stones, are a widespread problem troubling millions of people.
-When you experience this problem, all you care about is how to get relief from kidney stones.
+When experience with the issue of kidney stones, your primary concern is finding effective kidney stone relief.
 The answer depends on several factors, such as the type of kidney stones you have, how large they are, and whether they pass on their own or not.

 Causes and Symptoms of Kidney Stones